Picture: field maple tinting. Click here for more autumn colour photos.

 By the time the oaks are at full tint, leaf fall is about over.
 Hazel is the main tree still retaining leaves in the countryside at this time.
 It can start showing some minor flecks of dull yellow foliage as early as the end of August and fairly often does so in September, but generally just remains in this state, thinning slowly and still with a lot of green leaves, until (or a bit beyond) the end of leaf fall.
 It can sometimes produce a brighter yellow at the very end.
 Note the way that individual leaves sometimes turn yellow from the outside edge inwards.
 Once the foliage has gone you can see next year’s catkin buds, which have in fact been there since July.

 Late in the leaf fall process you may also still find a lot of foliage on the majestic London planes of our streets and parks, though they have been quietly shedding leaves (and producing some dull yellowy tints) since early October, or occasionally in a small way from late September.
-Towards the end of leaf fall you can sometimes get some gold tints (or even red, but this is very unusual), and once they have fallen, the enormous leaves – some as big as dinner plates – make the city streets slippery and pile up in golden drifts.
+Towards the end of leaf fall you can sometimes get some gold or browny-gold tints (or even red, but this is very unusual), and once they have fallen, the enormous leaves – some as big as dinner plates – make the city streets slippery and pile up in golden drifts.

-You might also be surprised to see weeping willows still looking quite green in November.
-This seemingly delicate tree is in fact very tough, being one of the first to put out leaves in spring (see March trees) and one of the last to drop them in autumn, routinely having foliage until late in November, and some even into the first half of December.
-Mostly it sheds green, or with some faint yellow tints, but right towards the end of leaf fall it can sometimes produce quite good yellow or even yellowy-gold colours, as was the case in 2018, 2023, and to a lesser extent 2020.
+Mostly weeping willows shed green, or with some faint yellow tints, but right towards the end of leaf fall it can sometimes produce quite good yellow or even yellowy-gold colours, as was the case in 2018, 2023, and to a lesser extent 2020.
 From a distance it can be hard to tell if this is coming from its leaves or from its bare yellow twigs, however.

 More October pages: